polterguy/polterguy.github.io/dashboard/task-manager/index.md

 To understand which repetition pattern is which, simply count the number of periods in your value, and if there are 4 periods, it's a month/day type of pattern.
 If there are only 3 periods in your pattern, it's a weekday pattern.

+To understand tasks more in details, you can read read about the [magic.lambda.scheduler](/plugins/magic.lambda.scheduler/).